 Confirm any hair and makeup appointments and confirm the address of the session one week prior to your session.
 If you will be coloring your hair, this is the time to do it.
-The day before your session I ask that you prepare your outfits, ensuring that they’re steamed, pressed and on hangers.
-If you want to look great in your photos, make sure you are well hydrated on the day prior and be sure to go to bed early so you will look and feel well rested for the day of photos.
+The day before your session I ask that you prepare your outfits, ensuring that they are steamed, pressed and on hangers.
+Make sure you are well hydrated on the day prior and be sure to go to bed early so you will look and feel well rested for the day of photos.

 The Day of the Session

 Now it’s all about relaxing and enjoying the experience.
 I will direct you on how to pose and ensure that you get the best possible shots.
 We’ll take a mix of lifestyle images and headshots to give your audience a better view of what you do on a daily basis.
 We’ll also take some behind the scenes shots for a more personal view of what it’s like to work with you.

 After the shoot I will spend time sorting through all of the photos, deleting any photos that didn’t work out and duplicates.
 Once I’ve done this I will send you the gallery to review.
 I will have removed any small imperfections and ensure that the color looks amazing.
 If you have any specific editing requests, please let me know.